Libertarian group sues to block student debt cancellation

 Conservative groups have been threatening to challenge debt cancellation since Biden first aired the idea, saying it’s legally questionable and unfairly cancels student debt at the expense of Americans who didn’t attend college.
 One of the main challenges has been finding someone who faces personal harm as a result of Biden’s plan, giving them legal standing to sue.

-The Biden administration did not immediately comment on the suit but has argued that the plan is on solid legal ground.
+The Biden administration has repeatedly argued that the plan is on solid legal ground.

 In its legal justification for debt cancellation, the Biden administration invoked the HEROES Act of 2003, which aimed to provide help to members of the military.
 The law gives the administration “sweeping authority” to reduce or eliminate student debt during a national emergency, the Justice Department said in an August legal opinion.